-11.3 Objection by minors or incapacitated subjects
+II.3 Objection by minors or incapacitated subjects

-11.4 Benefits and risks assessment, group relatedness
+I I.4 Benefits and risks assessment, group relatedness

 Participation to the study does not cause any risk for patients, because the surveillance schedule does not differ from the present follow-up recommendations.
-The only possible burden may be the fact that extra blood samples will be taken and that participants are invited to complete an online questionnaire after each visit.
+The only possible burden may be the fact that extra blood samples will be taken, that participants are invited to complete an online questionnaire after each visit.
 Completing the questionnaire will take no more than 5 to 15 minutes.
+A small group of selected participants (maximum 18) will be asked to join a focus group discussion, from which no physical or psychological harm is expected.
+Patients with a low-risk cyst will be asked to fill out an extra questionnaire regarding their willingness to undergo less surveillance.
+This will take no more than 5 to 10 minutes as well.
 There are no significant risks effects related to secretin use (see paragraph 7.2).
 However, the EUS procedure is prolonged by 5-10 minutes.
 Subjects may benefit from the active approach towards compliance to the cyst surveillance program.
 This will minimize the risk of patients getting lost to cyst follow-up.